SlackBuffer/digest_gopl/_notes/declarations-initializations.md

     - Many types declare a `String` method of this form because it controls how values of the type appear when printed as a string by the `fmt` package
 # Initialization
-- Package-level variables are initialized **before `main` begins**, and local variables are initialized as their declarations are encountered during function execution
+- Package-level variables are initialized **before `main` begins** (starts life with the value of its initializer expression, if any), and local variables are initialized as their declarations are encountered during function execution
 - A set of variables can be initialized by calling a function that returns multiple values

     ```go